StefaE/PVForecast/README.md

 `keepKMZ_S`: in case of downloading the (huge) _MOSMIX_S_ file, they can be stored by enabling this option. **Note** that approx. 900MByte/day of storage space will be consumed!

+The modelling strategy used to convert weather data to irradiance is controlled with the `Irradiance` parameter as described in the next section.

 ### Forecast models
 Data from [OWM](#owm-configuration) and [MOSMIX](#mosmix-configuration) do not directly contain PV output power.
 This needs be modelled using functionality provided by [pvlib](https://pvlib-python.readthedocs.io/en/stable/).
 Multiple modelling approaches are supported, selected by the `Irradiance` parameter seen above.

 Essentially, the modelling consists of a two-step approach:
-1. convert weather data to irradiation data (GHI, DNI, DHI)
+1. convert weather data to irradiation data (GHI, DNI, DHI).
+Multiple conversion strategies are available and controlled with the `irradiance` parameter in the config section for `[DWD]` and `[OpenWeatherMap]`

-2. convert such irradiation data into PV output power
+2. convert such irradiation data into PV output power.
+This is controlled in the config section `[PVSystem]`

 #### Convert Weather Data to Irradation Data